 At Amaze Dental, our goal is to provide you with treatments that actually help you keep your teeth, gums, and many oral structures clean and healthy.
 We don’t ever push treatments that we feel won’t meet your needs.
 Of course, no oral care routine is truly complete until you’ve committed to routine checkups and cleanings.
 Dr. Suzanne Najjar is prepared to see all the members of your family and give them a very high standard of care.
-Schedule an appointment by giving us a call today!
+Schedule an appointment for preventive dentistry in DeSoto by giving us a call today!

-While at-home oral care is crucial for the 363 days out of the year that you aren’t at our practice, it is not enough to remove certain types of dental plaque nor reach all the areas of your mouth.
-This is why we recommend that you receive a professional cleaning at our office once every six months.
+While at-home oral care is crucial for the 363 days out of the year that you aren’t at our dental office, it is not enough to remove certain types of dental plaque nor reach all the areas of your mouth.
+This is why we recommend that you receive a professional cleaning at our dental office once every six months.
 When you receive a professional’s touch, you’re getting the most detailed and comprehensive cleaning possible.
 This means that tartar, plaque’s calcified form, can be safely and effectively removed.

 Additionally, biannual checkups help us confirm the presence of tooth decay, gum disease or other issues that you may not have been aware of before.
 Keep in mind that decay and gum disease often go unnoticed until they’ve already caused notable damage to your oral structures.
 During your visit, we’ll carefully examine your mouth and provide recommendations for treatment if needed.